 *Gasp!* “I thought all good moms limited their children’s screen time to one hour a week!”
 Learning how to cope and how to handle chaos is extremely important for the life of a mom with lots of kids (as referenced above in the bathroom confession).
 Sometimes I don’t have the day planned perfectly with fun and exciting activities every second of the day.

 I let them watch TV while I make dinner.
-Sometimes I really don’t want to unload another load of dishes (we typically run two loads a day) and I bribe my kids with 30 minutes of computer time if they do an extra chore (beyond their regular ones).
+Sometimes I really don’t want to unload another load of dishes (we typically run two or three loads a day) and I bribe my kids with 30 minutes of computer time if they do an extra chore (beyond their regular ones).
 Are electronics the only way to keep kids occupied or motivate them to help around the house?
 No. But, honestly, it’s a part of my mom toolkit, along with a bunch of other techniques and tactics gleaned from fellow moms, the internet, and divine inspiration.

 Mormon Mom Confession #5: Experiencing the birth of a child is one of the most sublime experiences you will ever have.

 When a little piece of heaven comes down on earth and you fully realize the part God has allowed you to play in the miracle of life, it is a moment you will never forget.
-For all the sleepless nights, potty training accidents, teenage sass and more sleepless nights as you worry about your grown children, this moment, in part, is worth it all.
+For all the sleepless nights, potty training accidents, teenage sass, and more sleepless nights as you worry about your grown children, this moment, in part, is worth it all.

 Mormon Mom Confession #6: Yes, I may be overwhelmed…but I’m also overjoyed.

 Come on, helping a little infant transform into a functioning adult is a monumental task.
 There is a lot of pressure and it’s definitely not the most underwhelming thing I’ve ever done.
 However, it’s also full of a million moments packed with the true essence of joy.